goodthebest/Install-Setup-Yiimp-Mining-Pool-Software-Ubuntu-Linux/README.md

 <a id="readme"></a>

-# Expert Yiimp Software: Crypto Mining Pool Setup Services
+# Crypto Mining Pool Setup Services
+# Expert Yiimp Software:
 ## We Can Install Crypto Mining Pool for Any Algorithm or Altcoins.
 ### This includes famous Bitcoin, Bitcoin Cash, Dogecoin, Litecoin, Digibyte and any other crypto altcoins of your choice, you just name it and we shall get it done for you.